JonathanJonsson/JonathanJonsson/README.md

 ## Hi there!

-### My name is Jonathan and I am a Game programming student at Forsbergs.
+### My name is Jonathan and I am a Game Programming student (2022) at Forsbergs.
+### It would be really cool if you checked out my portfolio//LINKHERE//!

 #### I've studied ✅:
 * C# with Unity
 &nbsp;&nbsp;&nbsp;&nbsp;* Basics and intermidiate